KolosalAI/kolosal_automl/docs/modules/optimizers/optimizer_hyperoptx_docs.md

 The **HyperOptX** (Advanced Hyperparameter Optimization with Multi-Stage Optimization and Meta-Learning) class provides a sophisticated approach to hyperparameter optimization for machine learning models.
 It combines multiple advanced techniques including multi-fidelity optimization, surrogate modeling, Thompson sampling, and evolutionary strategies to efficiently search for optimal hyperparameter configurations.

-HyperOptX distinguishes itself from simpler hyperparameter optimization techniques by:
+HyperOptX is part of the kolosal AutoML optimization suite and distinguishes itself from simpler hyperparameter optimization techniques by providing:

 1. **Multi-fidelity optimization** with adaptive resource allocation
 2. **Meta-model selection** for surrogate model choice